TIBCOSoftware/mashling/docs/gateway/README.md

 ### <a name="services"></a>Services

 A service defines a function or activity of some sort that will be utilized in a step within an execution flow.
 Services have names, types, and settings.
-Currently supported types are `http`, `js`, `flogoActivity`, and `flogoFlow`.
+Currently supported types are `http`, `js`, `flogoActivity`, `flogoFlow`, `anomaly`, and `sqld`.
 Services may call external endpoints like HTTP servers or may stay within the context of the mashling gateway, like the `js` service.
 Once a service is defined it can be used as many times as needed within your routes and steps.

 #### <a name="services-http"></a>HTTP